sosiouxme/origin-server/documentation/README.md

 Explains, step-by-step, how to create a new cartridge.

 * [Communication between Broker and Node](./communication-between-broker-and-node.md).
-Describes how cartridges such haproxy and jenkins authenticate with the broker to carry out certain operations.
+Describes how the broker commands a node to carry out certain operations.

 * [Console](../console/README.md).
 Describes configuration and development
 guidelines.